What Is Level 3 Customer Support?

 Customer support workflows not in line with the user journey

 Every great CX strategy starts with mapping your customer journey to determine where and when they need support.
-Bottlenecks and breakdowns are in danger of going unnoticed when they is not done.
+Bottlenecks and breakdowns are in danger of going unnoticed when that is not done.

 So if you haven't built a customer journey, it's time you mapped out every detail.
 Ensure that you find and describe every touchpoint your customer goes through on your conversion route.
 Each of these touchpoints needs to give them easy access to customer support, whether that is in the form of a chat box, a phone number or an email address.